Raven Johnson: Recruiting

 Johnson was rated a five-star recruit, the number two player and the top point guard in the 2021 class by ESPN.
 On June 25, 2020, she committed to play college basketball for South Carolina.

 College career

 Johnson suffered a season-ending left knee injury in her second career game with South Carolina.
 Despite her absence, her team won the national championship.
 In her redshirt freshman season, Johnson became a key reserve for the Gamecocks.
 On February 5, 2023, she recorded a season-high 14 points and seven assists in an 81–77 win against UConn.
 Johnson scored 13 points in a 77–73 loss to Iowa at the Final Four of the 2023 NCAA tournament.
 As a freshman, she averaged 4.2 points, 3.4 assists and 2.6 rebounds per game, earning Southeastern Conference (SEC) All-Freshman honors.

+Professional career

+The Indiana Fever selected Johnson No. 10 overall in the 2026 WNBA Draft.
+In her professional debut against the Dallas Wings on May 9, 2026, Johnson tallied 4 points to go along with 2 rebounds, 2 assists, and 1 steal in 11 minutes.

 National team career

 Johnson was named to the United States national team for the 2023 FIBA Women's AmeriCup in Mexico.
 She averaged 5.6 points, 3.4 rebounds and 1.9 assists per game, helping her team win the silver medal.